thijschanka/bodyct-luna22-ismi-algorithm-baseline/README.md

-# nodule_classifier Algorithm
+# Algorithm container for classifying lung nodules in chest CT

-The source code for the algorithm container for nodule_classifier, generated with evalutils version 0.3.1.
+The source code for the algorithm container for classifying 3D blocks of lung nodules from chest CT (shaped 128x128x64 in x,y,z), generated with evalutils version 0.3.1.

+This algorithm contains the inference scripts for VGG16 models that estimate the malignancy risk and predict the nodule type of lung nodules.

+This GitHub repository is linked to the [baseline algorithm](https://grand-challenge.org/algorithms/luna22-ismi-baseline/) for the [LUNA22-ISMI](https://luna22-ismi.grand-challenge.org/) challenge.